Lunch for Athletes-Making Healthy Choices

 - Keep foods cold.
 You can also buy lunch boxes with built in ice to keep the foods safe and cold.
 And this expand your options for what you can include when packing lunch boxes.

 - Serve bite-size portions.
-Cut up foods in pieces and include dipping options like hummus, low fat yogurt and ranch dressing.
+Cut up foods in pieces to make foods easier to eat when time is tight.
+Also, include dipping options like hummus, low fat greek yogurt, nut butters and ranch dressing.